limyunkai19/minimal-mistakes-jekyll/README.md

 After everything is okay, commit this file and wait around 10 seconds for GitHub Pages to reflect your changes.

-**Note:** you may refer to the [source code](https://raw.githubusercontent.com/limyunkai19/minimal-mistakes-jekyll/master/_posts/2017-12-21-welcome-to-minimal-mistakes-jekyll.md) of this example blog post and its [rendered result](https://limyunkai19.github.io/minimal-mistakes-jekyll/update/welcome-to-minimal-mistakes-jekyll/) to understand more about how to write a blog post
+**Note:** you may refer to the [source code](https://raw.githubusercontent.com/limyunkai19/minimal-mistakes-jekyll/master/_posts/2017-12-21-welcome-to-minimal-mistakes-jekyll.md) of the example blog post and its [rendered result](https://limyunkai19.github.io/minimal-mistakes-jekyll/update/welcome-to-minimal-mistakes-jekyll/) to understand more about how to write a blog post

 ### Add Pages
 A page contain content that usually permanent, like about page.
 You may add other pages, for example, experience, resume or CV.
 You may also remove pages like the **Source Code** on the top right corner.